croservices/cro-openapi-routes-from-definition/README.md

   control format validation (`%add-formats` adds additional formats or overrides existing ones which `%formats` allows for a full replacement of the available formats).
+* `:%document` - used to configure how the OpenAPI document itself is served.
+  It defaults to `{ '/openapi.json' => 'json', '/openapi.yaml' => 'yaml' }`,
+  which means that the OpenAPI specification will be served as both JSON and YAML on requests to `/openapi.json` and `/openapi.yaml` respectively.
+To serve a format at the root of the API, pass `:document{ json => '/' }` (this also means it will not be served at `/openapi.json` and `/openapi.yaml` any longer).
+It is fine to register multiple paths to serve the document for a given format at.

 All operations in the OpenAPI document should have an `operationId` in order to be implementable.
 Unless configured with `:ignore-unimplemented`, such